Pleckstrin Homology Domain Leucine-Rich Repeat Protein Phosphatases Set the Amplitude of Receptor Tyrosine Kinase Output

 M.N. was supported in part by the University of California at San Diego Graduate Training Program in Cellular and Molecular Pharmacology through NIGMS, National Institutes of Health (NIH) Institutional Training Grant T32 GM007752.
 This work was supported by NIH Grants CA137050 (to L.C.T.) and GM067946 (to A.C.N.).

 Reyes, Gloria; Niederst, Matt; Cohen-Katsenelson, Ksenya; Stender, Joshua D.; Kunkel, Maya T.; Chen, Muhan; Brognard, John; Sierecki, Emma; Gao, Tianyan; Nowak, Dawid G.; Trotman, Lloyd C.; Glass, Christopher K.; and Newton, Alexandra C., "Pleckstrin Homology Domain Leucine-Rich Repeat Protein Phosphatases Set the Amplitude of Receptor Tyrosine Kinase Output" (2014).
-Molecular and Cellular Biochemistry Faculty Publication.
+Molecular and Cellular Biochemistry Faculty Publications.
 64.